openmina/openmina/ARCHITECTURE.md

 +  });
 ```

-In this example the passed argument is not used, but for other callbacks it is useful.
+In the above example the passed argument is not used, but for other callbacks it is useful.
 Consider this example where we need the block hash for the next action, which can be extracted from the data contained in the request:

 ```diff
 -   if store.dispatch(LedgerWriteAction::Init {